edmundsj/AD7766_Arduino/cpp/docs/README.md

    api/library_root
 ```
 Finally, if you want to upload documentation to the web via RTD (which I do), create a new project on [RTD](https://readthedocs.org/) with the git repository.
 Make sure the repository is public.
 Then, go to "Settings -> Admin -> Integrations", and make sure the github webhook is there.

+Unfortunately, it looks like none of this actually works, because why would it actually work?